Sample from the Novel:

-“Yes, you know me.
-I’m always able to eat.”
+“Yes, I’m always able to eat.”

-“I will bring some yogurt and bread, then.”
-She slowly opens the door flaps of my tent.
-I hear her steps getting farther from my yurt and stomping into the kitchen tent nearby.
+“I’ll bring some yogurt and bread, then.”
+She opens the door flaps of my house.
+I hear her steps getting farther from my house and stomping into the kitchen shed nearby.
 I strain to hear the comments of the other women when she arrives.
 I want to know what will they say about my unborn baby and me.
-Actually, I have heard their comments all before.
+Actually, I have heard all their comments before.

 “Ayşe can pray all she wants but she is not married to this, this, man – the father of her child,” the oldest lady says.

 “She brings shame to our people,” another says.
 “Imagine a bastard child in our pious clan.”

 “You won’t accept the father, so what can I do?”
 But they can’t hear me.
 I didn’t plan to get pregnant this way.
 I never imagined having sex before marriage with anyone − it is against our religion and our traditions.
 I never imagined having a baby this way.
 It was love.
 He was a Communist but He was different.
 He was charming.
 But he was an enemy of my people.
 But it happened.
 I thought long and hard but I will keep my baby.
 I will reunite with the father of my child, somehow.
 I know we can be a family.
 We can be happy.

 Elif pushes aside the thick leather flap that hangs over the entrance to my house.
 I have laid out a large cotton sheet to cover the exposed dirt floor between the tattered prayer rugs.
 I hope for enough food to settle my burning stomach.
 She places out a covered ceramic bowl of yogurt on the floor.
 “I don’t know what your father will do to you when he gets back.”

 Elif gives me a piercing glare.
 She shakes her head in disapproval then spoons the thick yogurt on the plate.
 I recognize my father’s stern look in her eyes.